-This article is Part 2 of a series on how Th1 and Th2 may affect immune function, including autoimmune disease, allergies and asthma.
+This article is Part 2 of a series on how Th1 and Th2 may affect immune function, chronic urticaria.
 Part 1 focused on what Th1 and Th2 are, and how they work in health and disease.
 Click here to read that article.

 As a reminder from my previous article, Th1 dominant responses often relate to organ specific autoimmune disease whereas Th2 dominant responses usually lead to systemic autoimmune disease and allergies .
 I want to emphasize these are theories, and the science isn’t cut and dry – but these principles can be used to start treatment of patients suffering from any immune disease .

 How to Determine If You Are Th1 or Th2 Dominant

 Before treating, we must try to determine if the person is Th1 or Th2 dominant.
 As we will discuss later, there are many foods, supplements and even lifestyle recommendations which could, in theory, aggravate a patient depending on whether they are Th1 or Th2 dominant.

 Earlier we discussed Th1 dominance being associated with organ specific autoimmune disease, and Th2 dominance being associated with systemic autoimmune disease and allergies.
 I want to point out, there are exceptions – not every allergy case is due to Th2 dominance, and not every organ-specific autoimmune disease is Th1 dominant – they are really determind by the cytokine profiles our body produces.
 For this reason, measuring cytokines may be helpful.
 Remember Th1 and Th2 subsets are built on cytokine patterns.
 Measuring the cytokines IL-10, IFN-gamma and TNF-alpha using ultra-sensitive enzyme linked immunosorbent assay systems would be an excellent place to start .
 Unfortunately, cytokine testing is difficult to do here in Ontario.
 Naturopaths are no longer able to requisition these tests for patients.